 Cancer survivors are more likely than the general population to have and/or develop comorbidities (Vijayvergia & Denlinger 2015).
-Health professionals should support survivors to self-manage their own health needs and to make informed decisions about lifestyle behaviours that promote wellness and improve their quality of life (Australian Cancer Survivorship Centre 2016; Cancer Australia 2017; NCSI 2015).
+Health professionals should support survivors to self-manage their own health needs and to make informed decisions about lifestyle behaviours that promote wellness and improve their quality of life (Australian Cancer Survivorship Centre 2010; Cancer Australia 2017; NCSI 2015).

-5.1 Transitioning from active treatment
+5.1 Transitioning to shared care models of treatment

-The transition from active treatment to post-treatment care is critical to long-term health.
+The transition from active treatment to follow-up care is critical to long-term health.
+In MDS, this transition is clearer for patients who received time-limited therapy.

+For patients who received continuous and ongoing therapies, the transitions can be indistinct, but these principles may still apply once disease is well controlled and a stable treatment program is established.
 In some cases, people will need ongoing, hospital-based care, and in other cases a shared follow-up care arrangement with their general practitioner may be appropriate.
 This will vary depending on the type and stage of cancer and needs to be planned.